 - Planning and Organising a Race

 - Outline of Organisational Roles

-- Teach you the rules you need to know Techniqual and Penalties
+- Teach you the rules you need to know: Technichal and Penalties

 - What ifs as Falling, Obstruction, Protest and Others

 - Parallel Sprint and Team Parallel Sprint

 - Show you where to find more information

 The Brochure is drawn from TICR (Telermark International Competition Rules) and other sources.
-Please be aware that this document is no rule book only a guidance.
+Please be aware that this document is not a rule book only a guide.
+The ICR, TICR and Telemark WC Rules remain the authoritative documents.